dnanexus/dxWDL/doc/ExpertOptions.md

 ## Setting a default docker image for all tasks

-Sometimes, you want to use the same docker image for all tasks, unless specified otherwise.
+Sometimes, you want to use a default docker image for tasks.
 The `extras` commad line flag can help achieve this.
 It takes a JSON file as an argument.
 For example, if `taskAttrs.json` is this file:
 ```